 Mobile app development is an iterative process that requires an app to continuously evolve to find continued success.
-At Clearbridge Mobile we offer a wide range of services that are geared towards assisting enterprises in assessing the current health of their application and working together to determine how we can evolve an app from its current state to work better for users based on some key metrics.
+At Clearbridge Mobile we offer a wide range of services that are geared towards assisting enterprises in assessing the current health of their application and working together to determine how we can evolve an app from its current state to work better for users based on specific mobile KPIs.

-This article will break down the 12 mobile app metrics every business should be monitoring to ensure the health of their app.
+This article will break down the 12 mobile KPIs every business should be monitoring to ensure the health of their app.
 These metrics will allow product teams to better understand users, improve app health and increase retention through the various stages of an app’s lifecycle.
-The metrics listed below will be broken down into four categories based on performance, users, engagement, and business.
+The mobile KPIs listed below will be broken down into four categories based on performance, users, engagement, and business.

 An API (application program interface) is a technical development environment that grants access to a third party app or platform.
 A prime example of this is Facebook’s API that allows Facebook users to sign-up for an app like Spotify by using their Facebook account credentials.
 It also allows users to share content with their Facebook news feed from another app.
 Latency refers to the total time it takes for this action to occur.
 Having this functionality has become standard, and expected by users.
 The longer it takes for a product to communicate with another, the greater the possibility of users abandoning an app.
 Knowing your API latency time will allow you to optimize this function of your app.